 Legislative changes automatically reflected in your website

-Board Responsibility: The board remains responsible for document accuracy, completeness, and timely posting.
+Board Responsibility: The association's board remains responsible for the accuracy, completeness, and timeliness of posted records.

-Consult Counsel: Boards should consult qualified legal counsel for specific compliance questions.
+Consult Counsel: Boards should consult qualified legal counsel regarding statutory interpretation or specific compliance questions.

 Community Internet Advisory also provides independent board advisory services for fiber-internet proposals, technology contracts, and governance decisions.
 Get objective guidance without provider influence.